What Is Railroad Disability?

 Nearly every American injured in the workplace is covered by a state workers’ compensation law.
-Those workers almost immediately begin to receive short term benefits pursuant to insurance coverages obtained by their employer.
-Railroads employees are different and NOT covered by any state workers’ compensation law.
-Instead, the workers’ compensation law that relates to railroads and its employees is the Federal Employers’ Liability Act (FELA).
+Those workers almost immediately begin to receive short-term benefits pursuant to insurance coverages obtained by their employer.
+Railroad employees are different and NOT covered by any state workers’ compensation law.
+Instead, the workers’ compensation law that relates to railroads and their employees is the Federal Employers’ Liability Act (FELA).
 Under FELA, no compensation is guaranteed to the employee.
 To trigger a FELA recovery, the employee must first prove negligence on the part of the employer in bringing about the on-duty injury.
-As such, typical workers’ compensation benefits in the form of wage replacement does not exist.
-However, the railroad employee is not absent any short term compensation while off work.
+As such, typical railroad workers’ compensation benefits in the form of wage replacement does not exist.
+However, the railroad employee is not absent any short-term compensation while off work.

 OFF-TRACK VEHICLE BENEFITS: If you are injured and due to miss time from work due to a van transportation incident (PTI, Hallcon, Renzenberger, etc.) then you likely qualify for a weekly payment under an “Off Track Vehicle” agreement between your union and your employer.
 Generally, this allows you to recover up to $1,000.00 per week in wages while you are disabled due to such a crash.

-Below we detail long term disability benefits through the RRB.
+Below, we detail long-term railroad disability benefits through the RRB.